thachnb85/tv_ambient_light/README.md

-# 0. How it works?
+# 0. How it works
 The Prismatik software will capture the screen, averaging the edge's pixel colors, and send the command to LED string via serial.

 # 1. Hardware